openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note: It can be challenging for a Credential Issuer that accepts tokens from multiple Authorization Servers to introspect an Access Token to check the validity and determine the permissions granted.
 Some ways to achieve this are relying on Authorization Servers that use [@!RFC9068] or by the Credential Issuer understanding the proprietary Access Token structures of the Authorization Servers.

 Depending on the Credential Format, additional parameters might be present in the `credential_configurations_supported` object values, such as information about claims in the Credential.
-For Credential Format specific claims, see the "Credential Issuer Metadata" subsections in (#format-profiles).
+For Credential Format-specific claims, see the "Credential Issuer Metadata" subsections in (#format-profiles).

 The Authorization Server MUST be able to determine from the Issuer metadata what claims are disclosed by the requested Credentials to be able to render meaningful End-User consent.